A binary operation on the class of coherently diagonal complexes: Introduction

-which satisfies that for all degree-shifted smoothings $\sigma^r_j\{q\}$, $2r-R(\sigma^r_j\{q\})$ is a constant that we call {\it rotation constant} of the complex.
-In other words, twice the homological degrees and the degree-shifted rotation numbers of the smoothings always lie along a single diagonal.
-We call this type of chain complexes {\it diagonal complexes}.
-Furthermore, a {\it coherently diagonal} complex is a diagonal complex whose partial closure is also diagonal.
-Complexes of this type are the objects in the following theorem \\ \begin{theorem} Coherently diagonal complexes form an alternating planar algebra (that is, they are closed under ``horizontal compositions" in alternating planar diagrams). \end{theorem} Our second theorem follows from the first; for it reduces that proof to the simple task of verifying that the Khovanov homologies of the one-crossing tangles $(\overcrossing)$ and $(\undercrossing)$ (which are obviously alternating) are coherently diagonal: \begin{theorem} Let T be a non-split alternating $2k$-boundary tangle ($k>0$), then the Khovanov homology $\operatorname{Kh}(T)$ can be interpreted as a coherently diagonal complex. \end{theorem} In the case of alternating tangles with no boundary, i.e., in the case of alternating links, this result reduces to Lee's theorem on the Khovanov homology of alternating links.\\ The work is organized as follows.
-In section \ref{sec:QuickReview}, we review Bar-Natan local Khovanov theory and present two additional tools for the proof of theorem \ref{Theorem:MainTheo1}.
+The work is organized as follows.
+In section \ref{sec:QuickReview}, we review the concept of bounded chain complex and present two additional tools for the proof of theorem \ref{Theorem:MainTheo1}.
 These tools are propositions \ref{lem:TriangulOfBlocks} and \ref{prop:GaussEliminitionInTriangular}.
 Section \ref{sec:Alternating} is devoted to introduce the category $\Cobo$ an give a quick review of some concepts related to alternating planar algebras.
 In particular we review the concepts of rotation number, alternating planar diagram, associated rotation number, and basic operators.\\ Section \ref{sec:On-Diagonal} introduces the concepts of diagonal complexes, coherently diagonal complexes, and their partial closures.
-We state here some results about the complexes obtained when a basic operator is applied to alternating elements, leading to the prove in section \ref{sec:Theorem1} of Theorem \ref{Theorem:MainTheo1}.
-Finally section \ref{sec:Examples} is dedicated to the study of non-split alternating tangles.
-Here, we prove Theorem \ref{Theorem:MainTheo2} and derive from it Lee theorem formulated in \cite{Lee1}.\\
+We state here some results about the complexes obtained when a basic operator is applied to alternating elements, leading to the prove in section \ref{sec:Theorem1} of Theorem \ref{Theorem:MainTheo1}.\\